datacamp/viewflow/README.md

 ```

 And that's it!
 Congrats on running the demo :rocket:
-If you want to play more with Viewflow, follow the installation instruction below.
+If you want to play more with Viewflow, follow the installation instructions below.

 ## Installation instructions